there was only the sound of the sea.

 Files coming soon.

-West Quoddy Head Light Keeper's are announcing the new season of 2024:
+West Quoddy Head Light Keeper's season of 2025: